AAUW Women Continue to Advocate for

 A More Perfect State!

-- Follow bills and Take Action during the Minnesota Legislative Session here.
+- Follow issues of particular importance to Minnesotans and Take Action on bills during the Minnesota Legislative Session here.

 - Find out about actions YOU can take to address Climate Change here.